-The Little Cimarron River originates at an elevation of nearly 14,000 feet in the Uncompahyre/Big Blue Wilderness near Uncompahyre Peak, and flows north approximately 23 miles to its confluence with the Cimarron River.
+The Little Cimarron River originates at an elevation of nearly 14,000 feet in the Uncompany Big Blue Wilderness near Uncompany Peak, and flows north approximately 23 miles to its confluence with the Cimarron River.
 The drainage area is approximately 75 square miles, and most of the basin lies above 7,500 feet in elevation.
 The mean basin elevation is 9,720 feet.
 With the exception of a few ranches and irrigated meadows, the basin is undeveloped.
-Most of the upper basin is comprised of public lands, and vehicle access is limited to a few County and Forest Service roads.
 There are no stream gages, no on-stream reservoirs, and no appreciable in-basin storage.
 Streamflow is primarily from snowmelt and local precipitation.
 Peak flows typically occur in May and June, and drop off quickly in July-September most years.
 Tributaries include Firebox Creek, Van Boxel Creek, East Fork, Rabbit Creek and Stumpy Creek.